dflay/NMR-ANA/doc/README.md

 ### Graphical User Interface

    A graphical user interface (GUI) has been developed.
 To run the GUI, run `python gui.py`.
 Fill in the input fields to the desired values.

-To set the runs to analyze, use the **Run Range** field.
-Enter the run numbers separated by commas; if you want to do all runs between (and including) 20 and 30, for instance, write `20-30`.
+   The **Run Range** field is where the user sets the runs to analyze.
+Enter the desired run numbers separated by commas; if you want to do all runs between (and including) 20 and 30, for instance, write `20-30`.
 The user can also do *combinations* of these delimitations, as follows:

    > 1,4,5-10,17

    This will tell the C++ code to analyze runs 1, 4, 5, 6, 7, 8, 9, 10 and 17.

+   Under the **Analysis Options** section, there are check boxes for **Zero Crossing**, **Time Fit** and **Phase Fit**, each of which corresponds to a different analysis method.
+Check the analysis type you would like the code to perform on the data.
+The user may choose to use all options.
+The options are described as follows:

+   - Zero Crossing: Count zero crossings to determine the frequency
+   - Time Fit: Fit the data as a function of time to determine the frequency
+   - Phase Fit: Use a Hilbert Transform to determine the phase of the signal as a function of time and fit the phase as a function of time to obtain the frequency.

+   The **Offset Correction Order** field corresponds to the voltage offset correction to be applied to the data.
+The pull-down menu gives the options of 0--4.
+The values are as follows:

+   - 0: No correction
+   - 1: Subtract an average noise level (found from the last millisecond of the data)
+   - 2: Recursive algorithm to find the proper constant voltage offset to subtract from the data based on the time range indicated (**Start Time** and **End Time** fields)
+   - 3: Similar to option 2, but determines the final offset by computing the voltage offset as a function of time and fits these offset points to a line
+   - 4: This option does options 2 and 3, and then does option 2 once more

+   Option 2 is the proper setting to use for real data; option 3 and 4 are best suited for simulated data.

+   The **Verbosity** field is used to tell the program how much information should be printed to the screen when running; a higher value indicates more text will be printed to the terminal.

 ## 4. Adding Analysis Classes